 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of SFSU, see our tuition and fees and room and board pages.

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At SFSU, approximately 42% of students took out student loans averaging $5,507 a year.
-That adds up to $22,028 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At SFSU, approximately 20% of students took out student loans averaging $5,109 a year.
+That adds up to $20,436 over four years for those students.

 Contact details for SFSU are given below.